Top five fermented grogs fer the pirate in ye (updated)

 Avast, me hearties!
-Amidst all this chatter about t’ Great American Grog Festival and t’ Oktoberfest in Munich, don’t forget that September 19 be International Talk Like a Pirate Day.
+Don’t ye forget that September 19 be International Talk Like a Pirate Day.

-In honor o’ this momentous event, Cap’n GerARRd o’ Sea Voyages for Beer will list t’ top five pirate brews that you can toast t’ day with, in no perticular order.
+In honor o’ this most momentous event, Cap’n GerARRd o’ Sea Voyages for Beer will list th’ top five pirate brews that you can toast t’ day with, in no perticular order.

-Ybor Gold Gaspar’s Porter – “The last of the buccaneers,” Jose Gaspar raided merchant ships off the west coast of Florida until the early 19th century when, rather than surrender in an ambush, he wrapped the anchor chain around his waist and leaped to his death.
+Gaspar’s Porter – “The last of the buccaneers,” Jose Gaspar raided merchant ships off the west coast of Florida until the early 19th century when, rather than surrender in an ambush, he wrapped the anchor chain around his waist and leaped to his death.
 That’s what the folklore says, anyway; no one has ever proven he existed.
-But that doesn’t stop the city of Tampa from throwing an enormous Gasparilla Festival each year, and it didn’t stop the Ybor City Brewing Co. from creating this seasonal porter in his honor.
-Once made in Tampa, Gaspar’s Porter is now brewed by Florida Beer Co. in Melbourne, Florida.
+But that doesn’t stop the city of Tampa from throwing an enormous Gasparilla Festival each year, and it didn’t stop Florida Beer Company from resurrecting in his honor this seasonal porter, once brewed by the now defunct Ybor City Brewing Co. in Tampa.

 Piraat – Though we’re not linguists here, it didn’t take us long to figure out that this translates to “Pirate.”
 Brewed by Van Steenberge Brewery, the only brewery still operating in Meetjesland, Belgium, its description seems kind of sissified for a pirate-themed brew: “This light, amber-coloured sea dog with its full white head fires bitter, spiced, malted and alcoholic fumes at your nose.This is followed by a perfect harmony of malted, sweet and bitter hopped aromas, after which you are immersed in a very long, slightly sweet finish with a hint of bitter to it.”
 But with an alcohol by volume of 10.5 percent, this blonde amber has enough kick to spark the gunpowder in any buccaneer’s cannon.